-Housing for residential students
+Housing for civilian residential students

 Coordinate with roommates

-Realize that wardrobes provided for clothing storage can only hold so much.
+The wardrobes provided for clothing storage can only hold so much.
 Be reasonable when packing and remember you can exchange clothing by the season during breaks.

 Some common storage space is available, but we cannot store computer boxes or large pieces of luggage.
 Duffle bags and totes are great solutions, or you can send boxes and large pieces of luggage home with whoever brings you to campus.
-If you travel to Vermont via public transportation, your resident coordinator (RC) will assist you with storing your luggage.
+If you travel to Vermont via public transportation, your Resident Coordinator (RC) will assist you with storing your luggage.
 Boxes that remain on campus must break down for flat storage.

 Be aware that fire regulations prohibit storing of bicycles in stairwells or hallways.
 Bring a heavy-duty lock for your bike.
 Bicycle storage can be arranged through the Residence Life Office.

 Get permission before you build anything in your room.
-This doesn’t mean that you can’t arrange your room with extras; just check it out with your resident coordinator (RC) before you construct anything.
+This doesn’t mean that you can’t arrange your room with extras; just check it out with your Resident Coordinator (RC) before you construct anything.
 Permanently fixed items that are already installed, such as wall bookshelves, may not be removed from the walls.
 Shelving should not be attached to the walls or University furniture with glue, nails or screws.

 For questions, call the Residence Life Office at 802.485.2660 or email firstname.lastname@example.org.